avabellaw/bright-times/readme.md

 * I added aria-labels to the stretched links as they had no discernible name.
 * Changed the event card button's IDs to classes.
 * Increased event-card_details font for legibility.
-* Added a higher resolution image to the logo img srcset.
+* Added a higher resolution image to the logo img tag srcset.

 **Events**

-* Due to the lack of a h2 heading in events, I've changed the event cards title from a h3 to a h2.
+* Due to the lack of an h2 heading in events, I've changed the event card's title from a h3 to a h2.
 This ensures a heading isn't skipped which may confuse users using a screenreader.

 As expected, the more images are present the lower the performance.
 Processing the images would help solve this problem.

-**Choose or create venue**
+**Choose or create a venue**

 [Mobile results](docs/google-lighthouse/choose-or-create-venue-mobile.webp)